Ama-gi: Sumerian use

-It is related to the Akkadian word anduraāru(m), meaning "freedom", "exemption" and "release from (debt) slavery".
+In some cuneiform texts, it is translated by the Akkadian word andurāru(m), meaning "freedom", "exemption" and "release from (debt) slavery".

+Modern libertarian use

-A number of libertarian organizations have adopted the cuneiform glyph as a symbol claiming it is "the earliest-known written appearance of the word 'freedom'".
+A number of libertarian organizations have adopted the cuneiform glyph as a symbol claiming it is "the earliest-known written appearance of the word 'freedom' or 'liberty.'"
 It is used as a logo by the Instituto Político para la Libertad of Peru, the New Economic School – Georgia, Libertarian publishing firm Liberty Fund, and was the name and logo of the journal of the London School of Economics' Hayek Society.
-British musician Frank Turner has the symbol tattooed on his left forearm.
+British musician Frank Turner and Alberta premier Danielle Smith have the symbol tattooed on their forearms.